bwarren2/objective_impeachment/PITCHME.md

 Note:
 (Read slide)

 This is still contrary to what US Intel holds about the 2016 election.
-They say Russia did it.
+They say Russia did interfered, and that Ukraine did not.

-What do Republicans say?

 ---

 These are the two _most_ useful investigations for Trump, and they (tellingly) have nothing to do with getting Ukraine to make anticorruption reforms.

+Note:

+What do Republicans say?

 ---